 Stress is one of the biggest roadblocks to forming new habits.
 When you’re stressed, your brain goes into survival mode, making it much harder to use the rational, goal-oriented part of your brain (the prefrontal cortex).
 Instead, you’re more likely to rely on automatic, ingrained habits.
 Chronic stress can even be harmful to your brain over time.
 This is why building stress-management techniques into your routine is non-negotiable.
 Simple practices like deep breathing, a short walk, or a few minutes of meditation can make a huge difference.
 Practicing mindful drinking is also a powerful way to manage stress without relying on alcohol.

-Does Age Affect Your Ability to Change?
+Does Age *Really* Affect Your Ability to Change?

 Have you ever thought, “I’m too old to change my ways”?
 It’s a common belief, and there’s a sliver of truth to it from a neuroscience perspective.
 As we get older, our brains become more efficient at running on the neural pathways we’ve used most often.
 Think of them as well-paved superhighways.
 Creating a new habit is like building a new road through a dense forest—it takes more conscious effort and energy.
 But here’s the good news: it’s absolutely possible.
 Your brain’s ability to change, or its neuroplasticity, exists throughout your life.
 It just means you have to be more intentional and persistent as you get older.